o0oke/o0oke.github.com/post/misc.md

 MISC
 ================================
-* I have one idea of making a moments pages of my experience. so here is the page.
+* Here is the page of miscellany sharing. like some videos or other media.

 ## Chapter 1 - Some Videos